 Remote ESXi recovery using iSCSI and RDM mapped disk

-ESXi server offer a variety of methods to access datastores on file level.
-These methods are very efficient and shows high speed of data transfer.
-However none of them offer low level disk access which is required for data recovery purposes.
+ESXi server offers a variety of methods to access datastores on file level.
+These methods are very efficient and show a high speed of data transfer.
+However, none of them offer low-level disk access which is required for data recovery purposes.

 Our research and efforts to increase speed for network data recovery brought us to iSCSI technology.
 We were managed to adapt it to our needs and it seems at least twice faster than SSH.
 Our developers and testers are still researching optimal settings but expect even more gain from iSCSI.

 We were used Ubuntu, but any other Linux distributive should work too.
-Also we’ve used Midnight Commander as file editor but of course, you can use any other text editor you like.
+Also, we’ve used Midnight Commander as a file editor but of course, you can use any other text editor you like.

-Ok, here is a step by step guide how you can gain low level disk access via network:
+Ok, here is a step by step guide on how you can gain low-level disk access via network:

 1. Set up iSCSI target on Linux VM